KevanMacGee/Repomix-gui/README.md

 -   This app uses Tkinker in the GUI which may not be installed or configured in all Python installations.
 -   Error reporting is broken and incomplete.
 -   If this program runs for a long time, the GUI may freeze.
 This has not happened in initial testing so no fix has has been explored yet.
 -   env and log files are hardcoded to be ignored.
-This really shouldn't be much of an issue but the fact it is not configurable should be noted.
+This really shouldn't be much of an issue but the fact that it is not configurable should be noted.

 ## 🛠️ For Developers